wn-doolittle/caliper-spec/caliper.md

 <a name="result" />
 ### Result
-A Caliper Response represents a graded outcome.
+A Caliper Result represents a grade applied to an assignment submission.

 #### Superclass
 [Entity](#entity)